Investing in people

 The Commission and Member States share the responsibility to evaluate the activities of ESF.
 Managing Authorities perform evaluations at the Member State level, while the Commission does so at the EU level.

-- Evaluation of the support to youth employment by the Youth Employment Initiative and the European Social Fund
+- Evaluation of ESF support to employment and labour mobility

 - Evaluation of ESF support to social inclusion

-- Evaluation of European Social Fund support to education
+- Evaluation of ESF support to education and training

 Evaluations rely on consistent, comparable and good quality data collected by the national authorities.
 The data are also used to monitor if the programmes are on track as planned.
 The Commission’s guidance on monitoring and evaluation supports the Managing Authorities in their tasks.